avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ## Pre-minting Allocations
 - 80% of the supply (2B KCoins) are minted by the protocol post genesis.
 - 20% of the supply (0.5B KCoins) is pre-minted on genesis.
-- 50% of the pre-minted supply (250M KCoins) goes to the KarmaCoin foundation and is used to build the platform.
+- 50% of the pre-minted supply (250M KCoins) goes to the Karma Coin foundation and is used to build the platform.
-- 50% of the pre-minted supply (250M KCoins) goes to Karmacoin investors and is vested over a period of 5 years from genesis.
+- 50% of the pre-minted supply (250M KCoins) goes to Karma Coin investors and is vested over a period of 5 years from genesis.

 ## Karma Mining
-The KarmaCoin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of destabilising KarmaCoin as a global means ot tipping and payments.
+The Karma Coin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of destabilising Karma Coin as a global means ot tipping and payments.
 75% of the capped supply (1.5B KCoins) are distributed by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
 We call this Karma mining.

 #### Signup Rewards